 Thus, no best estimate valuation of the interest rate guarantees within the products is performed.
 The products have the following guarantees:

-- PVL: no interest rate guarantees - Money Multiplier: account value cannot decrease - Universal Life: minimum 4.5% of the account value - Wealth builder: 3% interest rate
+- Money Multiplier: account value cannot decrease - Universal Life: minimum 4.5% of the account value

 It is worth noting that the benefits of the Universal Life policies are fully reinsured by ALICO.